siddharthisone/Notes-App-Assignment/README.md

 - **CreateNoteFragment**: Allows users to create new notes.
 - **EditNoteFragment**: Allows users to edit existing notes.
 - **NoteDetails**: Fragment displaying the details of a selected note.
+- **Network Utility**: To check network state.
+To ensure while login in and signing up the internet connection should be active.

 ## TechStack
 XML, Kotlin, Android Studio, Firebase